Powerlearnproject/se-day1-assignment-B-Pasco/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+> ### challenges:
+>  - Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+>  - Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+> ### how to over come them:
+>  Strategies for overcoming challenges include effective communication among team, better chosen methodology such agile methodologies that is suitable for project that involves a lot of changes, prioritization of tasks accordingly, and regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.